tda-qchem/tda-qchem-explorations/docs/H2O_ED_basins.md

 # Pipeline description

-This example illustrates the challenges related to the segmentation of a domain of a scalar function into basins of uniform gradient flow from the Morse-Smale complex.
-As an example, we use the electron density of H2O molecule.
+This example illustrates the challenges related to the segmentation of a domain of a scalar function into basins of uniform gradient flow from the Morse-Smale complex, in particular:
+* proposing a segmentation which respects molecular symmetry and diminishes the the triangulation bias of the algorithms generating simplicial complexes;
+* getting a reliable predictions of values integrated over identified basins

+In this example, we use the electron density (ED) of H2O molecule as a test scalar field.

+Currently, we address these challenges by the rotational averaging of basins; this is a work in progress and detailed notes are [here](https://github.com/tda-qchem/tda-segmentation-rotational-averaging-paper/blob/main/notes.md).

 ## Quantum chemistry calculations